 High-yield savings accounts

 When you’re saving money for anything, your first thought is probably to open a savings account, but basic accounts offer minimal, if any significant returns.
-That’s why, for short-term savings like your house down payment, a high-yield savings account such as those from CIT Bank or Discover serve you better.
+That’s why, for short-term savings like your house down payment, a high-yield savings account serves as a great option.

 If you plan to save for one to three years, you’ll want to have ready access to your money in case you find your dream home a little earlier than you expected.